-There is a Single Point of Access (SPA) in Leeds, which you can contact if you need to refer a young person or want some support or advice about referral.
-Families and young people themselves can make self-referrals through SPA, by calling 0300 555 0324 during office hours or completing the online form.
+There is a Single Point of Access (SPA) in Leeds, which directs children/young people to the most suitable support.
+Healthcare professionals, social workers and some education staff can refer to SPA, or families/young people can make self-referrals by calling 0300 555 0324 during office hours or completing the online form.